Jessey Scheip, LVT

 Kayla Paugh, Veterinary Assistant

-Kayla lives in Midland, Virginia with her partner Sarah and her dog Grady.
+Kayla lives in Midland, Virginia with her partner Sarah, her dog Grady, and her Mini-Pot Belly Pig Aretta-Lou.
 In her free time she enjoys being outside, cooking, running, kayaking, and going to Washington Nationals games.